oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Those are just a few questions to get started thinking about the system.

 **Expected results**: Users will be able to navigate to a dashboard containing existing requests for new explorations and collections.
 They will be able to create new requests and view their own.
 Creators will be able to solve these requests in some way by creating an exploration or collection and addressing a particular request or requests.
 The exact nature of this resolving behavior is up to the student and will be discussed as part of this project.
+The overall user flow and interfaces will also be up to the student.

 ### Required skills/knowledge

-This is an end-to-end project and involves quite a lot of hands-on work with both frontend and backend code.
+This is an end-to-end project and involves hands-on work with both frontend and backend code.

 Required:
 - Familiarity with Python